 Content Creation covers in-house or outsourced time to write and design plus any fixed costs such as stock photos or video production.
 Estimate time to create the content needed for the strategy in a month.
 You can get an idea of how much you need from a Content Calendar.
 For in-house employees divide salary into an hourly rate.
 For outsourced help calculate by their hourly rate or their cost per piece or project.
 Global brands may need to consider cost such as cultural partners and consultants plus language translation.

 Social Engagement is the cost for employees or contractors to listen and respond to brand talk per channel.
 Listening and engagement are important activities in social media.
 They cannot be planned ahead of time, but you can estimate how much it may cost based on current activity.
 You could go back to or perform a Social Media Audit to get an idea of the level of customer activity on brand social media channels.
 Are there hundreds or even thousands of posts everyday day or a few dozen?
 From there estimate hours per day needed to engage all or a percentage of those customers per channel.
 Multiply number of hours by employee or outsourced rates.
 Depending on the business management may also require costs for social media strategy planning and reporting as a percentage of a full-time employee salary or the salary of dedicated social media staff.
 However, some include this as a part of the overall operating budget as overall marketing budgets don’t normally include the salaries of the marketing department employees.

-Promotion/Contests are costs for prizes, discounts, etc. Besides buying reach through native ads, many businesses build audience and engagement through special offers, discounts and contests.
+Promotion/Contests are costs for prizes, discounts, etc. Besides buying reach through social ads, many businesses build audience and engagement through special offers, discounts and contests.
 Whether they are executed through a Facebook app, hashtag or unique offer code promotions, contests, sweepstakes, coupons and discounts have hard costs associated with them.
 In this category estimate those expenses per campaign.
-For example, you may have a summer campaign and a holiday campaign or campaigns that happen around specific holidays.
+For example, you may have a summer campaign and a Spring campaign or campaigns that happen around specific holidays.
 If you have a social campaign built around a live event, don’t forget to include those costs as well.